privacy-scaling-explorations/maci/website/versioned_docs/version-v1.3_alpha/contracts/gatekeepers.md

 MACI is composed of multiple smart contracts, which together with the zk-SNARK circuits, can be used to carry out on-chain voting.
 Start with an [overview of our smart contracts here](/docs/contracts).

 MACI uses a "gatekeeper" contract, which is used to configure and enforce the eligibility criteria of voters who can participate in MACI polls.
-It is up to MACI's deployer how they wish configure signup eligibility and to protect agaisnt sybil attacks.
+Operators of MACI can use the gatekeeper contract to configure signup eligibility and to protect agaisnt sybil attacks in their polls.

 The MACI repository comes with several out-of-the-box options: